Academical Choir of Nizhny Novgorod State Linguistic University: Music director and choirmasters

 At present, the LUNN Choir’s music director and chief conductor is Maxim Aleksandrovich Ivanov.

 He is an award winner of different international competitions and a music teacher from the Nizhny Novgorod Musical College named after M. A. Balakirev.
 He graduated from the Nizhny Novgorod State Glinka Conservatoire (under the leadership of professor V. A. Kurzhavsky) and assistant-internship (led by professor E. B. Fertelmeister).
 He is a music director of the Nizhny Novgorod Youth Choir, an institutor of the "Coro di Linguisti" International Choral Assembly (which integrates linguistic choirs of Nizhny Novgorod, Moscow and Minsk), the author and the instructor of the "Psychophysiology of musical performance" ILT (Instructor-led training), a member of the academic staff commission "Choral conducting" and "Vocal art " of the Nizhny Novgorod Musical College named after M. A. Balakirev.
 Maxim Ivanov is a frequent member of the jury in national and international competitions.
 Over the years, he was the leader of the Izhevsk Municipal Chamber Choir named after P. I. Tchaikovsky, the Youth Choir "Movement", the choir of music teachers of Nizhny Novgorod, as well as a conductor of children's choirs.

 Choir LUNN choirmasters

 Narine Vaganovna Dvorshenko

 In 2009, she graduated from the Kirov College of Musical Arts named after I. V. Kazenin (led by Tatiana Evgenievna Shurakova).
 In 2014, she graduated from the Nizhny Novgorod State Glinka Conservatoire (under the leadership of professor E. B. Fertelmeister).
-Since 2013, she has held the position of LUNN Choir choirmaster.

 Alyona Igorevna Bondina

 In 2007, She graduated with honors from the Izhevsk Republican Music College (led by M. B. Sannikova) and, in 2012, she graduated from the Nizhny Novgorod State Glinka Conservatoire (under the leadership of professor E. B. Fertelmeister).
-A. I. Bondina is an award winner of an international competition in Paris, France.
-Since 2010 she has held the position of LUNN Choir choirmaster.